 “Love has nothing to do with what you are expecting to get - only with what you are expecting to give - which is everything" - Katherine Hepburn

 We love our home and neighborhood.
-We live in a 3-bedroom brick row home in a family-friendly neighborhood.
+We live in a 3-bedroom brick home in a family-friendly neighborhood in Queens NY.
 There are many young families on our block and plenty of kids of all ages.
 We have a nursery all furnished and ready to greet our little one!
 The main attraction is our home currently is our large kitchen with a double oven for Joe's famous pizza parties!
 And all our friends kids love Joe's music studio - where the drums, guitars, and hand-held instruments make for a great jam!

-Our backyard is home to Joe's fruit and vegetable garden, and we love to get everyone together for a BBQ and a game of bocce.
+Our fenced-in backyard is home to Joe's fruit and vegetable garden, and we love to get everyone together for a BBQ and a game of bocce.
 We chose our neighborhood for its diverse population and the lovely parks, playgrounds, schools, libraries, and family-friendly activities.
+Right on our block is a large, fabulous playground where we take our friends' kids.
 20 minutes away is NYC, where we enjoy a variety of museums, landmarks, restaurants, entertainment and culture.

 I grew up in a fun and busy household.
 I especially loved the summers when our family all swam for the local team and we spent hours fishing and boating.
 My mom was a stay-at-home mom and my dad was an electrician, following his training in the US Navy.
 I’ve played piano since I was 4 years old and loved trying new things: tennis, diving, writing, softball.
 My parents were very supportive of my sister and I exploring our interests and talents.
 They also modeled the values of honesty, compassion, forgiveness and generosity.
 Our house was the place were family and friends always congregated for a BBQ or a long chat on the back porch.

-I actually don’t like to talk about myself, which is a good fit for my role as a therapist.
-But when asked to describe myself, I’d say I am even-keeled, a good friend and listener, loving and funny.
-Joe describes me as hardworking, intelligent, loving and the best mother.
+When asked to describe myself, I’d say I am even-keeled, a good friend and listener, loving and funny.
+Joe describes me as hardworking, intelligent, and loving.
 In my spare time, I love tennis, writing, skiing, cooking, piano, and spending time with Joe and our dog.

 Family time meant a lot of joking around the dinner table.
 Joe’s mom was a nurse and later a stay-at-home mom.
 Joe’s dad was an aerospace engineer.
 They both knew how to encourage Joe’s academic interests and support his music.
 Joe and his sister Dawn recall dancing around the table on nights when they ordered in pizza and weren’t eating a macrobiotic meal.
 Joe’s love of gardening comes from many RV vacations to the family farm in Connecticut.